xtrembuffalo/xtremcache/README.md

 python -m unittest discover -s tests/integration # Integration tests
 ```

-## Module usage
+## Usage

 ### Cache and uncache example

 - Create CacheManager with data location and the maximum size of this cache directory
 - Cache a directory with unique id to find it lather
-- Uncache with unique id to a specifique directory
+- Uncache with unique id to a specifique directory :joy:

+Python:

 ```python
 from xtremcache.cachemanager import CacheManager